mgomez05/WebProgramming/messages/README.txt

 Aspects of The Work That Have Been Correctly Implemented
 ------------------
-The Javascript function correctly parses the JSON data and outputs the messages in the messages section of the HTML as ordered in the HTML file.
+The Javascript function correctly parses the JSON data and outputs the messages in the messages section of the HTML as they were originally ordered.
 I have also avoided modifying the HTML file body and avoided using jQuery.

 Collaboration Notes
 ----------------